 In many patients general symptoms are observed, including debilitating fatigue, weakness, loss of appetite, weight loss, and fever.

 2. Natural history: In ~50% of patients spontaneous remission occurs within 2 years from the diagnosis and does so in many other cases within 5 years.
 After 5 years remission is much less likely, with many patients experiencing a chronic or progressive course.
 An acute onset with erythema nodosum, asymptomatic bilateral hilar lymph node enlargement, migratory polyarthralgia, and fever (Löfgren syndrome) is usually associated with a favorable prognosis.
 The course of the disease correlates with its onset: In >80% of patients with stage 1 radiographic changes (see Diagnostic Tests, below), the disease resolves without treatment.
 In stage 2 patients the lesions resolve in 40% of 70% of cases, and in stage 3 patients, in 10% to 20% of cases.
 Five-year mortality rates are reported to be between 1% and 7%.
 Most fatalities are related to advanced pulmonary fibrosis, central nervous system disease, or cardiac involvement.
-Pulmonary hypertension is the most robust predictor of mortality in patients who are candidates for lung transplantation.
+Pulmonary hypertension is the most robust predictor of mortality in patients who are candidates for lung transplant.

 2. Electrocardiography (ECG): In patients with cardiac involvement ECG may reveal arrhythmia and conduction disturbances.
 However, normal ECG does not entirely exclude cardiac sarcoidosis.
+Cardiac magnetic resonance imaging (MRI) is recommended in patients with suspected cardiac involvement.
+Holter monitoring can be considered in the presence of symptoms suggestive of arrhythmia.

 3. Imaging studies: Chest radiographs most frequently reveal bilateral (hilar and paratracheal) lymph node enlargement; after several years lymph node calcifications may develop.
 Parenchymal lesions include nodular changes and reticular nodular changes, as well as upper-lobe volume loss and conglomerate mass formation in end-stage fibrosis.
 Disease staging on the basis of chest radiographs is as follows: